Choosing change management metrics

 How to Choose Appropriate Change Management Metrics

-In order to select the metrics you'll use, you will want them to be relevant, relatively easy to gather, consistently available as time goes on, and able to be influenced by the activities you're conducting.
+To select the metrics you'll use, you want them to be relevant, relatively easy to gather, consistently available over time, and able to be influenced by the activities you're conducting.

 To select appropriate change management metrics, some of these steps may help.

-Understand the Type of Change and define Program Goals: Different changes such as process improvements, technology implementations, organisational restructuring require different metrics, and will have different metrics available.
+Understand the Type of Change and define Program Goals: Different changes—such as process improvements, technology implementations, or organisational restructuring—require different metrics, and will have different metrics available.
 Consider the context and nature of the change to determine which KPIs align best, and clearly articulate the goals of your change initiative to guide your choice of metrics.

 Benchmark Standards: Look at industry benchmarks, previous approaches in your organisation or historical data to understand what success has looked like in similar change efforts.